solo-io/supergloo/docs/content/guides/_index.md

   --remote-context remote-cluster-context
 ```

-At this point we have two clusters, `management-plane-context` and `remote-cluster-context` both registered with Service Mesh Hub which happens to be installed on the `management-plane-context` cluster.
+At this point we have two clusters, `management-cluster-context` and `remote-cluster-context` both registered with Service Mesh Hub which happens to be installed on the `management-cluster-context` cluster.

 ## Using Kind